Dustin Johnson optimistic over US Ryder Cup chances

 "I've never been part of a team that's this talented"

-Phil Mickelson -- affectionately nicknamed 'Grandpa' by his teammates -- racked up his 100th team appearance for the US on Sunday.
+Phil Mickelson -- affectionately nicknamed "Grandpa" by his teammates -- racked up his 100th team appearance for the US on Sunday.

 The 47-year-old is the only player to have competed in all 12 editions of the Presidents Cup and he shares Johnson's excitement when it comes to the US team's current crop of superstars.